 Whatever the latest common “wisdom,” the Case-Shiller Index can put the news in context and help you discern what’s relevant for your market and situation.
 But first, what is it?

 In the 1980’s, two United States economists named Karl Case and Robert Shiller set out to answer the question: does real estate always appreciate in value?
-They created a study where they collected data on repeat sales of already-built, detached, single-family residences.
+They created a study to create a real estate index, they created the index by collecting data on repeat sales of already-built, detached, single-family residences.

 They excluded new construction, homes that underwent a drastic change like the addition of significant square footage, homes that changed designation (e.g. going from a single family residence to a condo), and homes sold between family members.
-Then they adjusted for inflation.
+Then they adjusted their new house price index for inflation.
 As a result, they were able to track the real values of the same homes through time to see whether they were truly increasing or decreasing.

-In 1991, they began to distill the information into an index.
+In 1991, they began to distill the information into a housing price index.
 An index is simply the measure of statistical change in a set of data.
 So in this case, the Case-Shiller Index measures the market-wide change in the real value of homes on a quarterly basis.

 To calculate this, they used home values in 1890 as the original values from which they would measure real appreciation in future quarters.
 Case and Shiller normalized the sale prices in 1890 to reflect the number 100 (i.e. 100% of original value), so that when they compared to home values in future quarters, those values could be normalized to show a number as either greater than 100 (an appreciation in real value) or less than 100 (a depreciation of real value).

-Standard and Poor began distributing the Case-Shiller Index in 2002 and changed the original value from home prices in 1890, to prices in 2000.
-You can still go to Shiller’s website to look at the original Index (but note, he’s using a different original value so his index numbers will differ from Standard and Poor’s), but Standard and Poor’s indexes are more consumer friendly.
+Standard and Poor began distributing the Case-Shiller House Price Index in 2002 and changed the original value from home prices in 1890, to prices in 2000.
+You can still go to Shiller’s website to look at the original real estate Index (but note, he’s using a different original value so his index numbers will differ from Standard and Poor’s), but Standard and Poor’s indexes are more consumer-friendly.
+In the end, The Case-Shiller Index is a compilation of several indexes that keep track of the value of single-family homes with an arms-length method that tracks repeat sales.
+This means that there are some limits, such as there is no way of tracking the value of a home unless it has had a second owner.

 How to Read the Case-Shiller Index

-Standard and Poor distribute the Case-Shiller Index as 23 separate indices:
+Standard and Poor distribute the Case-Shiller Home Price Index as 23 separate indices:

 - There is the national index which reflects the aggregate value of homes in the United States.